AdaCore/learn/content/courses/advanced-ada/parts/resource_management/access_types.rst

 Non-aliased objects
 ^^^^^^^^^^^^^^^^^^^

-By default, declared objects |mdash| i.e. without using :ada:`new`
-|mdash| are not aliased.
-Therefore, we cannot have get a reference to those
+As mentioned earlier, by default, declared objects |mdash| which are allocated on the stack |mdash| aren't aliased.
+Therefore, we cannot get a reference to those objects.
-objects.
 For example:

 .. code:: ada run_button project=Courses.Advanced_Ada.Resource_Management.Access_Types.Aliasing.Access_Non_Aliased_Obj
     :class: ada-expect-compile-error